jonathanpberger/subjective-objective-design/deck.md

 ---

-### how can we address this problem?
+## how can we address this problem?

-- by starting a conversation about a taxonomy of design types and the level of subjectivity for each.
+- By starting a conversation about a taxonomy of design types and the level of subjectivity for each,
-- by crafting better stories for non-designers, explaining which parts of design benefit greatly from subjective feedback and which don't,
+- By crafting better stories for non-designers, explaining which parts of design benefit greatly from subjective feedback and which don't.

 ---